EDGECAM Makes Food Industry Scrolling Kits A Piece Of Cake

 “Even with the new machine, I was having issues with our CAM software.
 In particular, the cycle would not flow.
 I knew how I wanted it to work, but could never achieve it with our CAM system.
 I had to segment the operation and do it in several stages, when what I really needed was to program it, press go and let it run from start to finish with confidence.
 The surface finish wasn’t good, either, with dig-ins.”

-They observed demonstrations from a number of CAM specialists before choosing Edgecam, from Vero Software.
-This had also been recommended to them by Dave Clarke, of the recently launched CIS Product Proving Center, which has a CAM partnership with Edgecam.
+They observed demonstrations from a number of CAM specialists before choosing EDGECAM, from Vero Software.
+This had also been recommended to them by Dave Clarke, of the recently launched CIS Product Proving Centre, which has a CAM partnership with EDGECAM.

-Neil Hutt says: “Compared to our previous software, Edgecam is more logical, with a user friendly interface.
+Neil Hutt says: “Compared to our previous software, EDGECAM is more logical, with a user friendly interface.
 It’s easier to see the way we want to do things and then to carry them out.”
-Edgecam provides them with a continuous cycle, producing exactly what was modeled, avoiding the dig-ins that were happening previously and giving a perfect surface finish.
+EDGECAM provides them with a continuous cycle, producing exactly what was modelled, avoiding the dig-ins that were happening previously and giving a perfect surface finish.